KB Home (NYSE:KBH) Shares Sold by Sumitomo Mitsui Trust Holdings Inc.

-Sumitomo Mitsui Trust Holdings Inc. lowered its stake in shares of KB Home (NYSE:KBH – Get Rating) by 17.1% during the second quarter, according to its most recent Form 13F filing with the SEC.
-The fund owned 18,900 shares of the construction company’s stock after selling 3,900 shares during the period.
-Sumitomo Mitsui Trust Holdings Inc.’s holdings in KB Home were worth $538,000 at the end of the most recent quarter.
+Sumitomo Mitsui Trust Holdings Inc. reduced its holdings in shares of KB Home (NYSE:KBH – Get Rating) by 17.1% in the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 18,900 shares of the construction company’s stock after selling 3,900 shares during the quarter.
+Sumitomo Mitsui Trust Holdings Inc.’s holdings in KB Home were worth $538,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the stock.
-Vanguard Group Inc. boosted its stake in KB Home by 1.4% during the first quarter.
-Vanguard Group Inc. now owns 7,970,899 shares of the construction company’s stock worth $258,098,000 after buying an additional 108,191 shares during the last quarter.
-State Street Corp raised its position in KB Home by 5.4% in the first quarter.
-State Street Corp now owns 2,740,695 shares of the construction company’s stock valued at $88,744,000 after purchasing an additional 139,643 shares during the period.
-Fuller & Thaler Asset Management Inc. raised its position in KB Home by 125.5% in the first quarter.
-Fuller & Thaler Asset Management Inc. now owns 2,077,861 shares of the construction company’s stock valued at $67,281,000 after purchasing an additional 1,156,233 shares during the period.
-Copeland Capital Management LLC raised its position in KB Home by 1.0% in the first quarter.
-Copeland Capital Management LLC now owns 1,313,629 shares of the construction company’s stock valued at $42,535,000 after purchasing an additional 13,373 shares during the period.
-Finally, Systematic Financial Management LP raised its position in KB Home by 3.8% in the first quarter.
-Systematic Financial Management LP now owns 569,775 shares of the construction company’s stock valued at $18,449,000 after purchasing an additional 21,056 shares during the period.
-Institutional investors and hedge funds own 91.45% of the company’s stock.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Prospera Financial Services Inc acquired a new position in shares of KB Home during the 1st quarter worth about $28,000.
+Massmutual Trust Co.
+FSB ADV boosted its position in shares of KB Home by 1,375.4% during the 1st quarter.
+Massmutual Trust Co.
+FSB ADV now owns 900 shares of the construction company’s stock worth $29,000 after acquiring an additional 839 shares in the last quarter.
+Lazard Asset Management LLC acquired a new stake in shares of KB Home in the 1st quarter valued at about $40,000.
+Acadian Asset Management LLC boosted its position in shares of KB Home by 35.5% in the 1st quarter.
+Acadian Asset Management LLC now owns 2,169 shares of the construction company’s stock valued at $69,000 after purchasing an additional 568 shares during the period.
+Finally, Harbor Investment Advisory LLC boosted its position in shares of KB Home by 29.1% in the 1st quarter.
+Harbor Investment Advisory LLC now owns 2,221 shares of the construction company’s stock valued at $72,000 after purchasing an additional 500 shares during the period.
+91.45% of the stock is owned by institutional investors and hedge funds.

 Analyst Ratings Changes

-A number of research firms have commented on KBH.
-StockNews.com began coverage on KB Home in a research report on Wednesday, October 12th.
-They issued a “hold” rating on the stock.
-Raymond James reduced their target price on KB Home from $63.00 to $44.00 and set a “strong-buy” rating on the stock in a research report on Wednesday, June 29th.
-Barclays reduced their target price on KB Home from $43.00 to $41.00 and set an “overweight” rating on the stock in a research report on Thursday, September 22nd.
-Wedbush cut their price objective on KB Home from $60.00 to $44.00 in a report on Thursday, September 22nd.
-Finally, KeyCorp upgraded KB Home from an “underweight” rating to a “sector weight” rating in a report on Monday, September 19th.
-One equities research analyst has rated the stock with a sell rating, four have assigned a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company.
-According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average price target of $39.00.
+A number of analysts recently issued reports on the company.
+Evercore ISI decreased their target price on KB Home from $50.00 to $46.00 and set an “outperform” rating for the company in a research report on Thursday, September 22nd.
+Barclays decreased their target price on KB Home from $43.00 to $41.00 and set an “overweight” rating for the company in a research report on Thursday, September 22nd.
+StockNews.com assumed coverage on KB Home in a research report on Wednesday, October 12th.
+They issued a “hold” rating for the company.
+Wedbush decreased their target price on KB Home from $60.00 to $44.00 in a research report on Thursday, September 22nd.
+Finally, KeyCorp raised KB Home from an “underweight” rating to a “sector weight” rating in a research report on Monday, September 19th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, KB Home presently has a consensus rating of “Moderate Buy” and a consensus target price of $39.00.

 KB Home operates as a homebuilding company in the United States.
 It operates through four segments: West Coast, Southwest, Central, and Southeast.
 It builds and sells various homes, including attached and detached single-family residential homes, townhomes, and condominiums primarily for first-time, first move-up, second move-up, and active adult homebuyers.